 The sound pounded in the half-elf’s ears as reality spread over her, and the hard ground beneath made every bone ache.

 What is that sound, and why am I lying on the floor?
 She thought.

 Three males lay on the ground nearby.
 One of them, a very large, muscular, and earthy looking half-orc was dressed in furs and patchwork leather armor, which covered most of his pale gray-blue skin.
 His greasy, black hair laid haphazardly pulled to the back of his head and two small tusks protruded from his mouth, displaying his orcish heritage.
 At least he didn’t bear the wide nose and wiry hair of an orc, instead his nose bent in the middle like a beak.

 What in the abyss am I doing near a half-orc?
 Anything involving those brutes always means violence.

-Alisandra shook the cloudiness from her mind.
-After pulling herself to her feet, she drew a small dagger hidden in her knee-high boot and backed away from the men, moving towards the barrels at the back of the alley.
+Alisandra got to her feet and drew a small dagger hidden in her knee-high boot, and then moved towards the barrels at the back of the alley.
 The leather of her corseted jerkin creaked with the movement, and she froze for a heartbeat, fearing the sound would rouse one of the men.
 But if the constant loud crashing didn’t wake them, then she could do little to rival the noise.
 So she moved as quickly as possible and ducked behind the barrels, while the layered, knee-length strips of leather from her skirt, flapped against her gray linen pants, and she ducked behind a stout cask that smelled like salted pork.